 Vibrio is a bacteria that naturally occurs in warm coastal waters such as the Gulf of Mexico.
 The concentration of Vibrio bacteria increases during summer the months when water gets warmer.
 People get Vibrio food poisoning when they eat seafood contaminated with bacteria.
 This infection, called vibriosis, causes symptoms including vomiting, diarrhea, and abdominal pain.

 For people with liver disease, diabetes, cancer, stomach disorders, iron overload disease or for those who are immunocompromised, there is an increased risk of the infection traveling to the bloodstream and posing a life-threatening risk.

 Experienced Vibrio Attorneys

-Attorneys Fred Pritzker, Brendan Flaherty and Ryan Osterholm are lead lawyers for our Vibrio food poisoning cases.
-They are some of the few attorneys in the U.S. who have won these cases.
-You can use the form below to contact Fred, Brendan and Ryan about a lawsuit for money damages.
+The food safety lawyers at Pritzker Hageman law firm, led by attorney Fred Pritzker, are some of the few attorneys in the U.S. who have won these cases.
+You can use the form below to contact Fred or one of the other Vibrio attorneys at our firm about a lawsuit for money damages.
 The consultation is free and there is no obligation.